codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 %}

 The "label" you enter in your Bitbucket account in order to create the application password is completely arbitrary (use "Codefresh" for an example).
 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK you can now save the git integration.

+ If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ## Azure DevOps